Bangladesh PM urges teen protesters to go home amid violence - AFP

 Hasina's warning came as protesters marched towards the scene of Saturday's clashes chanting "We want justice!"

 Police denied they fired rubber bullets or tear gas at the protesters Saturday.
-However hospital staff said dozens of people had been injured, some seriously, and injuries were consistent with rubber bullet wounds.
+However hospital staff said dozens of people had been injured, some seriously, and injuries were consistent with rubber bullets.

 The Awami League has denied that its officials beat up students.